 The most common Chinese terms

-Traditional Chinese medicine (TCM) is a bit “from another world”.
-No wonder.
-China as such is an exotic and far-away country for us, and Chinese medicine is far away from western thinking, understanding and naming of health, illnesses, etc. Therefore, some TCM concepts may seem to us Europeans as fairy-tale, unnatural or difficult to imagine.
-In its essence, however, Chinese medicine is always simple and logical, trying to understand the causes and consequences, for example, on the grounds on a variety of comparisons that are based on day-to-day situations in life or in nature.
+To Europeans, Traditional Chinese medicine (TCM) is somewhat “other worldly”.
+We may find TCM concepts unnatural or difficult to imagine.
+In its essence, however, Chinese medicine is always simple and logical.
+It always strives to understand the causes and consequences of the ilness – based on day-to-day situations in life or in nature.

 In Chinese medicine, blood XUE is a category that constitutes the liquid part of the body energy.
 However, it is not only blood as such, it means all the body fluids including the lymph and extracellular fluid.
 Its deficiency may be likened to a situation when we detect a low pressure or a low red blood cell count.
 Blood is produced by the spleen and kidneys, controlled by the heart and stored in the liver.
 Blood XUE can be likened to a fuel in an engine.
 Blood XUE deficiency corresponds to a lack of petrol in a situation when the tank capacity is small so the petrol is used up soon.